DHyperYT/FortniteManifests/README.md

 # READ THIS
 Used by other stuff made by me.
-If you know how to use manifests you are welcome to use them.
+If you know how to use manifests you are welcome to use manifests from this repository.